verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 In August 2017 a new exciting browser API finally [landed on Firefox](https://hacks.mozilla.org/2017/08/intersection-observer-comes-to-firefox/) too: the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), making it now [widely supported](https://caniuse.com/#search=IntersectionObserver) (it's missing only in Internet Explorer 11 and Safari, where it's currently [in development](https://webkit.org/status/#specification-intersection-observer)).

-This new API is useful to know when 2 DOM elements intersect, and especially to **know when a given DOM element entered the browser viewport**.
+This new API is useful to know when two DOM elements intersect, and especially to **know when a given DOM element entered the browser viewport**.

 **Lazy loading of images** / elements as a page is scrolled is just the case, and guess what?
 3 years / 498 commits ago I gave birth to a new **[vanilla javascript lazy load](https://github.com/verlok/lazyload)**, nowadays known as `vanilla-lazyload` on [npm](https://www.npmjs.com/package/vanilla-lazyload) and [cdnjs](https://cdnjs.com/libraries/vanilla-lazyload), and starred by **1,135 people on GitHub**.